Skip to main content

 "I remain fearless in the face of these baseless charges as I continue fighting for New Yorkers every single day."

-Both defendants had asked for the cases to be dismissed with prejudice, meaning that the Justice Department would not be able to bring them again.
-But the judge instead dismissed them without prejudice, though it was not immediately clear if or how the Justice Department might attempt to revive the prosecutions.
+Both defendants had asked for the cases to be dismissed with prejudice, meaning that the Justice Department would not be able to bring them again, but Currie rejected that.

 The challenge to Halligan's appointment was one piece of a multiprong assault on the indictments by both Comey and James, who had each sought to have their cases dismissed on grounds that the prosecutions were vindictive.